rodrigofprates2015-ctrl/rodrigo.freitas/replit.md

 - **State Management**: TanStack React Query for server state, React Context for theme and language
 - **Styling**: Tailwind CSS v4 with shadcn/ui component library (New York style)
 - **Animations**: Framer Motion for page transitions and interactive elements
+- **Carousels**: Embla Carousel for both client covers and clients listing
 - **Layout**: Masonry grid using react-masonry-css for project galleries

 ### Backend Architecture